 - Partnered with the Palestinian NGO Al-Mezan Center for Human Rights and the politicized photographers organization Activestills in the creation of a web documentary titled “Obliterated Families.”

 - A number of Al-Mezan officials and employees have links to the PFLP and Hamas.
 Additionally, Al-Mezan officials and board members speak at PFLP events, and many have posted material on their social media accounts promoting terror groups or utilizing antisemitic imagery and rhetoric.
 For more information on Al Mezan’s PFLP ties, read NGO Monitor’s report “Al Mezan Center For Human Rights’ Ties to the PFLP Terror Group.”

 - ACAT refers to a number of Israeli airstrikes during the 2014 Gaza was as having “no military necessity,” regardless of the fact that ACAT lacks the military, legal, and forensic expertise necessary to determine whether a target was within the parameters of international law.

-- ACAT refers to the IDF as the “colonial police” and states that “children are treated as adults” when arrested for alleged crimes (such as stone throwing) when, in fact, Israel has a distinct “Juvenile Military Court.”
+- ACAT refers to the IDF as the “colonial police” and falsely states that “children are treated as adults” when arrested for alleged crimes (such as stone throwing).
+In fact, Israel has a distinct “Juvenile Military Court” among other efforts on Israel’s part to increase child protection, even in cases where children have committed serious, life threatening crimes such as murder, violent assault, stabbing attempts, firebombing and stone throwing.
 Furthermore, in its discussion of arrests of Palestinian youth, ACAT references testimonies collected by Defense for Children International- Palestine (DCI-P), an NGO with alleged ties with the Popular Front for the Liberation of Palestine (PFLP) terrorist group.

 Observer member of the Plateforme des ONGs Françaises pour la Palestine (The Platform)